PROVE IT Act – Let’s Get Loud, Take Action!

 What is a CBAM?

 A carbon border adjustment mechanism (CBAM) is an extra charge, on carbon-heavy goods that are imported through a country’s borders.
-CBAMs basically put a price on carbon for goods produced outside the U.S., which is an effective way to lower carbon emissions globally.
+CBAMs basically put a price on carbon for goods produced outside the country, which is an effective way to lower carbon emissions globally.

 The country that produced the carbon-intensive product must pay a fee based on the amount of carbon created by making the product.
 In order to avoid high CBAM fees, countries will lower the carbon output of their products by shifting to cleaner processes.
 CBAMs do not penalize countries with high-carbon products.
 Instead, they provide an incentive to switch to cleaner processes, helping economies stay strong.
 Learn more about CBAMs and why they matter.